Section 3 - Personal Information

 Programs with online or blended delivery must be approved by StudentAid BC before you can submit your application for StudentAid BC funding.
 Your institution may need to complete the Confirmation of StudentAid BC Distance Education Eligibility form for your program of study to be considered.

-Note: If you are unsure how to answer this question because of how your program will be delivered due to COVID-19, please contact your institution to confirm how to respond.
+Note: If you are unsure how to answer this question because of how your program is delivered, please contact your institution to confirm how to respond.

 Q21.
 Date Classes Start